Anti-Bullying Policy-Full School

 - I will lie low and not audition for a part in the school play etc

-There are also reasons why a pupil who has witnessed or learned of bullying behaviour may not want to make a report.
+There are also reasons why a pupil who has witnessed or learned of bullying or unkind behaviour may not want to make a report.
 They may say that:

 - it is "grassing" and I will become unpopular

 - it is not my concern anyway

 - I don't rate the victim and I would find it embarrassing to be associated with him/her

 4.5 School Culture and Procedures of Anti-bullying :